 Presenting wording, statistics, or concepts as your own which should be attributed to someone else or publications (online or offline).
 This includes, but is not limited to:

 - Copying the exact wording of a written source

 - Paraphrasing the content of a source without citation

-- Letters of invitation from United States institutions.
+- Letter(s) of invitation from a U.S. institution.

 - Degree certificates

 - Passport copy

 - Source of financial support for accompanying dependent(s).

 Please submit your application by December 15, 2022.

 Shortlisted candidates will be called for an interview in January 2023 and the final announcement of awards will be made in March/April 2023.